 ETS is piloting a new course development process rooted in the ADDIE model, with several key steps built in to ensure learning experiences are designed and implemented with an alignment to outcomes in mind.
 Working with instructors and course developers in a reflective process, ETS’ instructional designers work together to design the learners’ pathway through a course, from how assessment tasks will support learning outcomes, to how learners acquire specific knowledge and skills to support successful mastery of outcomes.

-Course Developer (SME): Instructor or faculty member undertaking the course revision or development.
+Course Developer: Instructor, faculty member or subject matter expert (SME) undertaking the course revision or development.

 For a detailed look at our course development process, check out the full workflow here and download a detailed description of the process and associated worksheets here.